wowczarek/pbnet/README.md

 - Configuration file support on PB-2000: done
 - UDP sockets: done
 - DNS resolver (IN A only): done
-- Compiled binary so far: ~10 kB
+- Compiled binary so far: ~11 kB.
+Too much.

 ## What is PBNET?